cogitovirus/gcs-modern-data-stack/README.md

 In `.env_template` you will find the environment variables that you need to set.
 Rename this file to `.env`.

 ### Google Cloud
 This setup uses Google BigQuery as a data warehouse.
 That means you should have a GCP account, preferably a separate project to run it.
 Fill in your project id and dataset id in the .env file.
-You can create the dataset manually in BigQuery or use the provided terraform automation (creates airbyte EC2 as well).
+You can create the dataset manually in BigQuery or use the provided terraform automation (creates Airbyte EC2 as well).

 Switching to Databricks, Snowflake or Postgres shouldn't be that difficult.
 If you want to try it out, you should manually setup up the Airbyte connectors and confirm that dbt is pointing to the correct schema.